Skip to main content

 2. Analyze: You can run an experiment elsewhere (your own SDK, email, direct mail, sms, ivr, etc.) and use Statsig to analyze that data and calculate experiment results.
 This assignment data can be read from your warehouse in this format - we call these Assignment Sources.

 If you have a pre-existing experiment in your warehouse, we recommend getting started first with an Analyze experiment.
-This is an effective and quick way (<1 day) to get comfortable with establishing a connection between Statsig and your warehouse, and the experience of consuming experiment results in the Statsig console.
+This is an effective and quick way (less than 1 day) to get comfortable with establishing a connection between Statsig and your warehouse, and the experience of consuming experiment results in the Statsig console.
 Then, we recommend running a Assign and Analyze experiment using Statsig's SDKs; typically an A/A test.
 With the A/A Assign and Analyze experiment, you can test Statsig's SDKs and implementation process with your engineering and product team.

 Steps to running an effective Proof of Concept with Warehouse Native